slowernews/wisdom-tldr/README.md

 I use to go into job interviews with a story in mind.
 All an interviewer really wants to know is if he can spend eight hours a day around you
 -->

-===
-###On deals

-> *'Pay too much for everything.
-The effort spent getting a deal is only a distraction and attention is your most limited resource.' -- Allen Tucker*